Learning Real-World Image De-Weathering with Imperfect Supervision: Ablation study

 \subsection{Effect of Number of Frames in CLC}

-Here we investigate the effect of feeding different number of frames into Consistent Label Constructor (CLC).
+Here we investigate the effect of feeding different number of frames into CLC.
 Table~\ref{tab:ablation-frame} evaluates the performance of both CLC and its enhanced de-weathering model.
 It can be observed that their performance generally increases as the number of frames increases.
 When the number of frames is larger than 5, the performance tends to be saturated.
-Meanwhile, it can be seen in Fig.~\ref{fig:teacher_frame_ablation} that more input frames will improve the visual quality of pseudo-labels, \emph{i.e.}, properer texture and color, and fewer weather-related artifacts.
+See suppl. for visual examples.